Bwc9876/git-from-scratch/index.typ

 == Side Tangent - Self-referential Tree
 <side-tangent---self-referential-tree>

 Tree objects can reference other trees.
-What would happen if a tree referenced itself?".
+What would happen if a tree referenced _itself_?".

 Making a cycle in Git like this is an interesting feat.
-Think about what that tree would look like, we’d at least need a leaf that looks something like this:
+Think about what that tree would look like, we’d need a leaf that looks something like this:

 - #acc1[100644] #acc2[myself]#acgrey[\\0]#acc3[\<the tree’s hash\>]